6. STATISTICAL SIMULATION: GLOBAL MODEL

 The Social Model –the properly reformulated Individual Model– has been useful to determine that the significant chromosome is the one with the least potential, there is only one relevant chromosome and it seems is the sexual one.

 Due to the accuracy of the Social Model of the evolution of intelligence, and having all the elements to simulate the proposed model by the Conditional Evolution of Live (CEL), the researchers developed a computer simulation to confirm the results.
 The statistical simulation should generate artificial intelligence quotients –variable W– behaving like those observed in the longitudinal study.

 Computer simulation of evolution

-Intelligence Artificial intelligence quotients
+Artificial intelligence quotients

-Nevertheless, the high correlation of W in computer simulation of the evolution of intelligence does not decrease substantially and do not behave as the original IQ vectors, like those from Stanford Binet test o Wechsler intelligent test.
+Nevertheless, the high correlation of W in the computer simulation does not decrease substantially, and vector W does not behave like the original IQ vectors from the Stanford Binet and Wechsler intelligence tests.

 6.b) Statistical simulation model: complexity and optimization

 To capture the complexity of the Global Model, it is necessary to introduce elements that are more haphazard; otherwise, the model would not be acceptable.
 In particular, the new features must lower the correlation in the unordered groups, and mainly in the small groupings.